Symbolic Algorithms for Qualitative Analysis of Markov Decision Processes with B\"uchi Objectives: Experimental Results

 \section{Experimental Results}

 In this section we present our experimental results.
 We first present the results for symbolic algorithms for MDPs with B\"uchi objectives and then for symbolic scc decomposition.

 {\bf Symbolic algorithm for MDPs with B\"uchi objectives.} We implemented all the symbolic algorithms (including the classical one) and ran the algorithms on randomly generated graphs.
 If we consider arbitrarily randomly generated graphs, then in most cases it gives rise to trivial MDPs.
-Hence we generated large number of MDP graphs randomly, first chose the ones where all the algorithms required the most number of symbolic steps, and then considered random graphs obtained by small uniform perturbations of them.
+Hence we generated more structured MDP graphs.
+First we generated a large number of MDPs and as a first step chose the MDP graphs where all the algorithms required large number of symbolic steps, and then generated large number of MDP graphs randomly by small perturbations of the graphs chosen in the first step.
 Our results of average symbolic steps required are shown in Table~\ref{tab1} and show that the new algorithms perform significantly better than the classical algorithm.
 The running time comparison is given in Table~\ref{tab1r}.

 {\bf Symbolic scc computation.} We implemented the symbolic scc decomposition algorithm from~\cite{GPP} and our new symbolic algorithm.
+A comparative study of the algorithm of~\cite{GPP} and the algorithm of~\cite{BGS00} was done in~\cite{FabioPersonal}, and it was found that the performances were comparable.
+Hence we only perform the comparison of the algorithm of~\cite{GPP} and our new algorithm.
 We ran the algorithms on randomly generated graphs.
 Again arbitrarily randomly generated graphs in many cases gives rise to graphs that are mostly disconnected or completely connected.
 Hence we generated random graphs by first constructing a topologically sorted order of the scc's and then adding edges randomly respecting the topologically sorted order.
-Our results of average symbolic steps are shown in Table~\ref{tab2} and shows that our new algorithm performs better (around 15\% improvement).
+Our results of average symbolic steps are shown in Table~\ref{tab2} and shows that our new algorithm performs better (around 15\% improvement over the algorithm of~\cite{GPP}).
 The running time comparison is shown in Tab~\ref{tab2r}.

+In all cases, our implementations were the basic implementation of the algorithms, and more optimized implementations would lead to improved performance results.
+The source codes, sample examples for the experimental results, and other details of the implementation are available at \url{http://www.cs.cmu.edu/~nkshah/SymbolicMDP}.